Leyaaaan1/RidersHub/README.md

 ## 🛠️ Overview

 This project focuses on building a real-time ride creation and discovery system.
 It integrates **Mapbox** for interactive maps, **Cloudinary** for storing map snapshots, and uses **Nominatim API** for geolocation.
-A **Bucket4j** rate limiter ensures compliance with Nominatim's usage policy (1 request per second). **JWT-based authentication** secures access to protected APIs. **Redis** integration for managing live user locations is planned.
+A **Bucket4j** rate limiter ensures compliance with Nominatim's usage policy (1 request per second). **JWT-based authentication** secures API access.
+It also uses official **PSGC data** from the [Philippine Statistics Authority](https://psa.gov.ph/classification/psgc) to convert coordinates into barangay-level locations. **Redis** integration for managing live user locations is planned.

 ---